-In the modern state of DDoS detection, there is an increasing usage of neural networks and deep learning techniques (Figure \ref{fig:Figure2}) This section provides an overview of some recent research contributions in this space.
+In the modern state of DDoS detection, there is an increasing usage of neural networks and deep learning techniques This section provides an overview of some recent research contributions in this space.

 In de Assis et al. \cite{bib11} the authors used an SDN (Software-Defined Networking) model to detect and mitigate DDoS attacks over a targeted server.
 The proposed SDN model was compared to baseline logistic regression (LR) models, multilayer perceptron (MLP) networks, and Dense MLP \cite{bib12}.
 The authors tested the above detection methods over two test scenarios: one using simulated SDN data, and the other using a more broader dataset.
-The overall results showed that CNN is efficient in detecting DDoS attacks for all these test scenarios and operates autonomously to allow for speed in the detection and mitigation processes.
+The overall results showed that CNN is efficient at detecting DDoS attacks across all test scenarios and operates autonomously, enabling faster detection and mitigation.
 However, a key weakness of this model is its weak result on a more comprehensive dataset, such as CICDDoS 2019 \cite{bib13}.

 In Shaaban et al \cite{bib14} the authors proposed a neural network-based approach for DDoS attack detection.
 They compared their proposed model with classification algorithms such as k-nearest neighbors (KNN) and decision trees (DT).
-It was found that their proposed model performed well compared to other classification algorithms, achieving 99$\%$ accuracy on both datasets.
-However, the data was converted to matrix form by single-column padding, which may affect the learning of the model \cite{bib12}, as the spatial dimensions of the input data changed the way the convolution filters interacted with the data.
-In addition, their dataset lacked many common DDoS attacks (such as Man In The Middle), while only TCP and HTTP flood DDoS attacks were considered for their dataset 1.
+It was found that their proposed model performed well compared to other classification algorithms, achieving 99\% accuracy on both datasets.
+However, the data was converted to matrix form using single-column padding, which may affect model learning \cite{bib12}, as the spatial dimensions of the input data changed how convolutional filters interacted with the data.
+In addition, their dataset lacked many common DDoS attacks (such as Man-in-the-Middle), and only TCP and HTTP flood DDoS attacks were considered for dataset 1.

-Based on these deep learning-based models, this research aims to build upon them by using better datasets that are specialized, such as the CIC DDoS 2019 dataset \cite{bib13}.
-By incorporating key improvements such as scalability, flexibility, and reliability (see subsection 1.2), this research will work to improve upon existing models to effectively detect and mitigate DDoS attacks on edge systems.